-- Maintain a register of interests which should be considered in every meeting of the governing body; - Ensure all members of the governing body, advisers and service providers make declarations of interests and conflicts at their appointment, and as they arise; - Ensure contracts and terms of appointment require advisers and service providers to operate their own conflicts policy and disclose all conflicts to the governing body; - Record conflicts of interest in relation to a decision-making process, as well as the action taken to manage them, in the written records of the meeting (see Meetings and decision-making); - If carrying out transactions with related parties, governing bodies should ensure transparency by complying with 'Financial Reporting Standard (FRS) 102 - Related Party Disclosures;' and - Consider seeking independent legal advice to help decide the best approach to manage or avoid an actual or potential conflict of interest.

-Note that it is expected that a further version of the draft single code is due to be published this year, now re-branded as the General Code.
-It may therefore be the case that there are changes to the draft guidance summarised above.

-- 3.7 The Committee are asked to agree the draft Conflicts of Interest Policy included as Appendix B. - 3.8 The Pension Board will be invited to receive the Policy at their next meeting on 27 July 2023.
+- Maintain a register of interests which should be considered in every meeting of the governing body; - Consider whether the register of interests should be published (for example on the scheme's website) redacted to the extent that it contains confidential information and/or personal data; - Ensure all members of the governing body, advisers and service providers make declarations of interests and conflicts at their appointment, and as they arise;

+- Ensure contracts and terms of appointment require advisers and service providers to operate their own conflicts policy and disclose all conflicts to the governing body; - Record conflicts of interest in relation to a decision-making process, as well as the action taken to manage them, in the written records of the meeting (see Meetings and decision-making); - If carrying out transactions with related parties, governing bodies should ensure transparency by complying with 'Financial Reporting Standard (FRS) 102 - Related Party Disclosures;' and - Consider seeking independent legal advice to help decide the best approach to manage or avoid an actual or potential conflict of interest. - 3.7 At their meeting on 20 June 2023 the Committee were asked to agree a draft Conflicts of Interest Policy.
+In addition to the justification contained in this report, the Acting Head of Pensions and Treasury explained that members of the Committee and officers had two roles, working both on the behalf of the Council and on behalf of the Administering Authority as the Scheme manager.
+He stated that the Council's Constitution did not address this issue sufficiently and that the Fund needed a Conflict of interests Policy which covered the Committee, the Board, advisers and officers. - 3.8 Member concern was expressed as to the length, content and some of the wording of the draft and the Committee resolved to "Note the draft conflict of interest policy as a work in progress." - 3.9 At their meeting on 27 July 2023 the Pension Board received the Policy and made no significant critical comment. - 3.10 In light of member comment officers have amended the previous draft and now re-present it as Appendix B. - 3.11 The Committee are asked to agree the draft Conflicts of Interest Policy attached as Appendix B.

-4. CONSULTATION
+CONSULTATION